wintercms/wn-translate-plugin/README.md

 $user->setAttributeTranslated('name', 'Jean-Claude', 'fr');
 ```

-## Repeater formwidget internal fields translation
+## Repeater/NestedForm formwidget internal fields translation

-It is now possible to independently translate the fields defined within a repeater formwidget by setting its `translationMode` config to `fields` (see example below)
+It is now possible to independently translate the fields defined within a repeater/nestedform formwidget by setting its `translationMode` config to `fields` (see example below)

 ```php
 class User